theBwoyProgrammer/Blog-app/README.md

 # Blog App

-> Description the project.
-This is a blog app that allows authoized authors to post a blog and users to like, comment.
+> This is a blog app that allows authoized authors to post a blog and users to like, comment.
 This app also has the comments, posts and likes counters

 ## Built With